hono250/6.1040-final-backend/design/design-summary.md

-Design summary: A summary of the overall design: how the concepts work together to solve the problem; how the design addresses any concerns that your ethics analysis raised; which issues remain unclear.

 # Design Summary
+## Changes Made

+Our first big change since the functional design submission was breaking the User concept into two -- User and Profile because they had two different purposes.

+We added more actions throughout the process for frontend purposes.
+For example we added a getProfileById action so that the frontend can pass in user IDs to fetch each user's display names (used in the Collection page).

+We also included more actions to the Recipe class so that it can search recipes by the list of ingredients, and search by the list of ingredients AND a list of recipes (an additional step of filtering if we want to use both "search" features at the same time).
+Another key Recipe action was `parseIngredients`, which is particularly helpful in manual recipe adding because user testing and our TA suggested that manually adding commas to properly format ingredients is a big pain point in manual entry.

+Our last few key changes deal with UI/UX.
+Per peer feedback, we aimed to make our app more noticeable in addressing our problem of food waste.
+We added a landing page that discusses the problem and how cooked! can be used to reduce food waste.

 ## Concepts

-We currently have 3 main concepts: **User**, **Collecting**, **Recipe**
+We have 4 concepts: **User**, **Profile**, **Collecting**, **Recipe**

-**User** handles the account setup and management—when users visit the site, they'll be able to view global recipes, but won't be able to do anything else until creating an account and/or signing in. **User** also handles session authentication, and will be relied upon in syncs to ensure users' identity.
+**User** handles the account management and session authentication, and will be relied upon in syncs to ensure users' identity.
+When users visit the site, they'll be able to view global recipes, but won't be able to do anything else until they create an account and/or sign in.

+**Profile** handles account setup and information, taking care of their display name for frontend purposes.

 **Recipe** is the core recipe representation—it mainly handles CRUD operations, and allows users to define various elements of the recipe, including the title, ingredients, and optionally, a link to the original recipe (if imported from another platform), and a description.
 It also keeps track of ownership.